PrimaVera from Guatemala

 Without having to rely on certifications or conditions set by third parties, coffee buyers are able to meet and communicate directly with farmers to agree on a price.
 We take you directly to the producer, think of it as Direct Trade minus all the implications of exporting and importing, financial and quality risk.
 You may see us as your Direct Trade facilitator.

 As there are no other intermediaries involved in the trade, we provide a safe and trustworthy operation at origin.
 We purchase both coffee cherries and parchment and process the coffees until they are ready to be exported.
-No one else is involved, minimizing the risk of deterioration on quality.
+No one else is involved, minimizing the risk of quality deterioration.

 For more information please visit our transparent pricing and costs section, where you will find a glimpse of the transaction process.